accessibilitywars/aw2-builds/docs/_posts/2022-04-10-li-soulbeast.md

 author: mukluk
 editor: berdandy
 title: LI Shortbow Soulbeast
-tags: condi ranger soulbeast pof groupcontent
+tags: condi ranger soulbeast pof groupcontent outdated
 tagline: "'I know animals more gallant than the African warthog, but none more courageous [...]
 His eyes are small and lightless and capable of but one expression - suspicion.
 What he does not understand, he suspects, and what he suspects, he fights.'<br/>-- Beryl Markham"
 spec: soulbeast
 ---